kotools/types/CONTRIBUTING.md

 Here's the list of available configurations for running tests:

-- `All tests` for running them on all platforms.
+- `All tests` for testing the API on all platforms.
-- `JS tests` for running them on the JS platform.
+- `JS tests` for testing the API on Kotlin/JS.
-- `JVM tests` for running them on the JVM platform.
+- `JVM tests` for testing the API on Kotlin/JVM.
+- `Java compatibility tests` for testing the compatibility of the API with Java.
-- `Linux tests` for running them on the Native platform for Linux.
+- `Linux tests` for testing the API on Linux using Kotlin Native.
-- `macOS tests` for running them on the Native platform for macOS.
+- `macOS tests` for testing the API on macOS using Kotlin Native.
-- `Windows tests` for running them on the Native platform for Windows.
+- `Windows tests` for testing the API on Windows using Kotlin Native.

 > You can run the `JVM checks` for executing the different checks on the JVM,
-> including JVM tests, Java compatibility tests and API binary check.
+> including JVM tests, Java compatibility tests and API binary checks.

 ### Serving the documentation